alexandraalday/girl-gang/README.md

 ## Girl Gang
 http://girl-gang.herokuapp.com/

-Girlgang is a shared space to celebrate and empower all things femme.
-Created in a one week sprint.
+Girl Gang is a shared space to celebrate and empower all things femme.

 Created in a one week sprint, Girl Gang is a single-page, four model CRUD app built with MVC file organization.
 User authentication is handled through Bcrypt.